Facilities Management: Extension 2253 or dial (860) 439-2253

 - Flood exposed area with running water from a faucet or safety shower for at least 15 minutes.

 - If chemical is splashed in the face/eyes, immediately rinse eyeball and inner surface of eyelid with water continuously for 15 minutes.
 Forcibly hold eye lid(s) open to ensure effective wash behind eyelids.

-- Ensure that someone has requested medical assistance via Campus Safety at ext.
-2222 or call 911.
+- Ensure that someone has requested medical assistance by calling Campus Safety, or dialing 911.